We’ve all been there.

 Well, if I got your hopes up with option “d,” then I’m sorry.
 The only fairy that actually exists is the tooth-fairy.

 In all seriousness, texting your ex after you two have come to a conclusion that you’re better off apart can make things even more painful than the initial breakup itself.
 Rarely do these text exchanges result in a happily ever after.

 However, if you commit to being apart (and I mean really believe you are broken up), your grief roadmap becomes so much clearer.
 At least, that’s what happened to me.
 But of course, the bargaining stage of grief during a breakup will have you considering all options for you two to land back in each other’s arms, as you’ve decided that you can make the relationship work again.
 (If it ever did at all.)

 So, when you want to text your ex after a breakup, what should you do instead?

 It’s that simple.

 I’m not just talking about having a friend you talk to, but an actual plan for when those emotions start to creep in.
-What you want to do is let your friend know that every time you get the urge to text or call him, you’re going to call/text her.
+What you want to do is let your friend know that every time you get the urge to text or call them, you’re going to call/text him/her.
 Preferably call, as it’s more immediate.

 I implemented this breakup strategy almost 9 years ago.
 I inducted one of my closest friends to be my breakup accountability buddy and it made a WORLD of difference.